kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 Such a module can be declared in any interface: in a third-party library, in a separate project module, or next to `@KoraApp` itself.
 The important part is that the `@KoraApp` interface explicitly connects it through inheritance.
+An external module does not need the `@Module` annotation — inheritance is what connects it.

 ===! ":fontawesome-brands-java: `Java`"